alexngyn/portfolio/posts/sports.md

 # Endurance Cycling

-In 2025, a diffrent friend convinced me to buy a bike to join their group rides as I can improve my VO2 max.
+In 2025, a different friend convinced me to buy a bike to join their group rides as I can improve my VO2 max.
 I decided why not and I've been on multiple rides with them across southern vietnam, the longest being 120k to Vung Tau.

 # Swimming

-I was on the swim team in 2021 but decided to leave as it conflicted with my cross country schedule I kept traning with a coach every weekend
+I was on the swim team in 2021 but decided to leave as it conflicted with my cross country schedule I kept training with a coach every weekend
-In 2025, I joined the swim team again to train competiively
+In 2025, I joined the swim team again to prepare me for my first Triathlon

 # Triathlon

 Now that I was practicing all the sports I told my self, why not do a Triathlon.
-I convinced anouther friend to go to a Olympic Distance race with me in Bau Trang
+I convinced anouther friend to go to a Olympic Distance race with me in Bau Trang in march of 2025 and I finished in 3:40, which was a bit over my goal time.
+There aren't that many triathlons near me, as both half-ironmans in vietnam require flying there.
+One I found near me was in August but I had to either do a Spinrt distace or a 70.3, one being to short and one being too long for me.
+I decided to do the relay for the 70.3 with a couple friends.
+I made two teams of 3 each which gives us encouragemant of wanting to beat the other team.
+I was doing the swim.